Pierre de la Broce

 Pierre de la Broce or de la Brosse (died 30 June 1278) was a royal favorite and councilor during the early reign of Philip III of France.

-De la Broce was from a family of petty nobility in Touraine, and was a minor household official for Louis IX.
+De la Broce was from a family of petty nobility in Touraine, and was the royal physician (by 1255) and chamberlain (by 1266) for Louis IX.
 After Louis' death in 1270, de la Broce quickly became a favorite of the new king.
-He accumulated a substantial fortune, built from Philip's largesse and from gifts from those hoping to cultivate his influence with the king.
+He accumulated a substantial fortune, built from Philip's largess and from gifts from those hoping to cultivate his influence with the king.

 This influence was greatly resented by many of the nobility and by associates of the Queen.
+In 1276 he was accused of having poisoned the king's eldest son and his wife, Isabelle d'Aragon.
 In 1277 letters allegedly written by de la Broce were presented to Philip, which caused the king to have de la Broce arrested.
 He was finally hanged six months later.
 No trial was held, and the evidence was apparently suppressed, so the contents of the letters are unknown.
 Evidence has been put forward that de la Broce was framed.